 Wrapping it up

-To sum it up, we can all agree that a positive UX depends hugely on how well the app is designed.
+To sum it up, we can all agree that a positive UX depends hugely on how well the app is designed by the app design agency.
 And obviously, whatever kind of content you share or whatever is the purpose of your app, the text will always remain its crucial component.
 Therefore, make sure that when you are designing the text, it has a user-centric, user-friendly design that mostly focuses on the user’s experience rather than on what design looks better.